geekodour-archives/precog-18/README.md

   and return results having those tags.
 The threshold is 0.001.

 ## Improvements to be done
-- Duplicates
+- Remove Duplicates from `l1+l2+l3`
-- Celery integration
+- Celery integration for fetching and processing images
+- Extract tokens from `extracted_text`